-Model attribute Type Multiplicity Client N Client Mutability Description actions Action 0 Immutable Set of Action instances defined by the Kind instance.
-Another Kind instances which this Kind relates to.
+Model attribute Type Multiplicity Client Mutability Description actions Action 0 Immutable Set of Action instances defined by the Kind instance.
+Another Kind instance which this Kind relates to.
 Set of entity instances.
-Instances of the particular Entity sub-type which is uniquely identified by this Kind instance. related Kind 01 Immutable entities Entity 0 Immutable
+Instances of the particular Entity sub-type which is uniquely identified by this Kind instance. parent Kind 01 Immutable entities Entity 0 Immutable